 It will also support prescribers across the country to feel confident in providing medical cannabis to patients.
 We hope that the findings will make a powerful case for NHS funding, by proving the favourable risk/benefit ratio of medical cannabis in seven key identified conditions.
-In the first instance, this real-world registry will be targeting the following patients and situations, specifically focusing on those in which alternative treatment has failed:
+In the first instance, this real-world registry will be targeting the following patients and situations:

 - Anxiety Disorder